Harvard stolen body parts scandal: Read the external review

-An independent review of Harvard's long-running human body donation program, begun after the discovery that a staffer was allegedly stealing and reselling donated body parts from the Harvard Medical School morgue, has returned dozens of recommendations, university leaders said Thursday.
+An independent review of Harvard's long-running human body donation program, begun after the discovery that a staffer was allegedly stealing and reselling donated body parts from the Harvard Medical School morgue, released Thursday left families affected by the scandal disappointed with the lack of information it revealed.

+At least 200 donor families have sued Harvard over the scandal.
+An attorney representing some of them said the review came up short.

-The Harvard Anatomical Gift Program should revise its policies and procedures, add oversight, offer staffers more training and look for areas to improve its infrastructure, the report's three authors said in the document, dated Nov.
+The Harvard Anatomical Gift Program was advised to revise its policies and procedures, add oversight, offer staffers more training and look for areas to improve its infrastructure, the report's three authors said in the document, dated Nov.
 22. Harvard is reviewing the recommendations, which are organized into 13 sections, and working on a plan to implement what will work.

-"We owe it to our community, and especially to our anatomical donors and their loved ones, to ensure that Harvard is worthy of those who, through selfless generosity, have chosen and will in the future choose to advance medical education and research.
-An anatomical donation is among the most altruistic acts and deserves our attention and profound respect," Provost Alan Garber and medicine faculty Dean George Daley said in a statement.

-The report, which was shared directly with families of donors and people who have registered as donors Thursday, does not make any findings about the criminal activity that Cedric Lodge, the manager of the Anatomical Gift Program morgue, is alleged to have undertaken, since that remains an open criminal investigation and prosecution, according to Harvard.
-The school also noted that it's already made changes to the Anatomical Gift Program, including enhanced security and donation tracking.
+“Everything in this report is very basic, very common sense, minimum standard not just for running this kind of business, any business.”

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.